ember-learn/ember-blog/content/ember-released-7-1.md

 This one simple change has helped Ember templates feel a lot less "magical" for developers who are new to Ember, no longer haiving to guess which (potentially nested) addon a random `<FancyButton />` component is coming from, but this change did come with a slight cost.
 Now that you need to import everything that you are using in template, you suddenly need to start importing things that Ember.js automatically provides for you such as the `{{on}}` modifier, the `{{fn}}` helper, or the `<LinkTo />` component.
 And to make it even more challenging each of these Invokables are imported from different places: `@ember/modifier`, `@ember/helper`, and `@ember/routing` respectively.
 While there has been some efforts to improve tooling so that when you use one of these Invokables in a template your editor would help you to auto-complete the import statement for you, this doesn't represent a full fix for the problem and can't help anyone developing in an environment that can't make use of the modern [Glint](https://github.com/typed-ember/glint) toolchain.

-In [RFC #997](https://rfcs.emberjs.com/id/0997-make-on-built-in/) it was proposed that the `{{on}}` helper would be **automatically imported** for you when you use it in a strict template (e.g. GTS) and Ember.js 7.1 is the first version where this RFC has been implemented.
+In [RFC #997](https://rfcs.emberjs.com/id/0997-make-on-built-in/) it was proposed that the `{{on}}` helper would be **automatically imported** for you when you use it in a strict template (e.g. GJS) and Ember.js 7.1 is the first version where this RFC has been implemented.
 This release also includes the implementation for [RFC #998](https://rfcs.emberjs.com/id/0998-make-fn-built-in/) to make the `{{fn}}` helper be automatically imported into strict templates, [RFC #999](https://rfcs.emberjs.com/id/0999-make-hash-built-in/) for the `{{hash}}` helper, and [RFC #1000](https://rfcs.emberjs.com/id/1000-make-array-built-in/) for the `{{array}}` helper.
 What's more since the Element helper and the Logical, Equality, and Numeric Comparison Operators described above were added in the Ember.js version that introduced the concept of auto-importing Invokables, they have also been added to the list 🎉

 This means that if you had the following (slightly contrived) example of a GJS component template in Ember.js 7.0: